 Data Analysis.
-The software STATISTICA for Windows version 13.4 (StatSoft, Inc., Tulsa OK) was used to process the results of the variables of the space of morphological motor functional characteristics. abilities. abilities, and the variables of subjective experience of the load of the participants.
+The software STATISTICA for Windows version 13.4 (StatSoft, Inc., Tulsa, OK) was used to process the results of the variables of the space of morphological characteristics, motor abilities, functional abilities, and the variables of the subjective experience of the load of the participants.
 Descriptive statistics with arithmetic mean and standard deviation were calculated for all measured parameters.
 The normality of the distributions was tested with the Kolmogorov-Smirnov test.
-Non-parametric statistical tests (Friedmann ANOVA test and Mann Whitney U Test) were used for variables whose distribution deviated from normal.
+Nonparametric statistical tests (Friedmann ANOVA test and Mann Whitney U Test) were used for variables whose distribution deviated from the average.

-The analysis for the variables in which the distributions were determined to be normal was the analysis of variance for repeated measurements (2x2 ANOVA), which was used to determine the analysis of differences between groups after the experimental program.
-The statistical significance of differences in all methods of data processing was set at the level of p<0.05.
+The analysis for the variables in which the distributions were determined to be expected was the analysis of variance for repeated measurements (2x2 ANOVA), which was used to determine the analysis of differences between groups after the experimental program.
+The statistical significance of differences in all data processing methods was set at p<0.05.